Market-Entry Marketing Sprint

 For a narrow commercial correction after the setup path is known but before major channel spend.

-See the Sprint →For a full rebuild when the entity is ready but the market-facing layer is still weak.
+See the Sprint →For a full rebuild when the entity is fit but the market-facing layer is still weak.

-See the Build →If the team is not sure which buyer signals count as demand, read the demand page next.
+See the Build →If the team is not sure which US buyer signals count as demand, evaluate the demand page next.

 No. GMA does not create entities, provide tax advice, provide legal advice, or handle banking, payroll, immigration, fiduciary, regulatory, or compliance work.

-GMA rebuilds the commercial layer: buyer category, proof order, page path, sales material, partner material, and inquiry route.
+GMA rebuilds the website, offer, proof, and follow-up: buyer category, proof order, page path, sales material, partner material, and inquiry route.

 No. Opening an entity proves operational intent.
 Demand is proven when buyers understand, trust, and move on the offer.